All Inclusive – Overcoming Barriers to Participation

-An easy-to-use social media service will be created within the project, where users can communicate with each other and safely practice interaction and social skills.
+An easy-to-use social media service has been created within the project, where users can communicate with each other and safely practice interaction and social skills.
 Through the service they can seek friends or someone to have conversations or spend time with or suitable company for different pastime activities.

 Special attention is paid in the practical realization to accessibility and ease of use and users who need special support.

 The project is coordinated by FAIDD and realized in collaboration with the Finnish Association for Mental Health, FAMH.
 It is funded by the Funding Centre for Social Welfare and Health Organisations (STEA).